-About Colby's Mom
+About Colby's mom

 Long before she had Colby, his mother Violet was determined to provide her children with a more stable life than what she had experienced growing up.
-Violet was raised as the middle child between two brothers by her mother in a home environment that was, at times, chaotic.
+Violet was the middle child between two brothers.
+They were raised by their mother in a home environment that was, at times, chaotic and violent.